 Family Law Appeals

 You’ve just been through a contested final hearing in your Denver divorce case and disagree with the judge’s decision regarding how your assets are to be divided.
 Perhaps the court ruled against you, denying your motion to modify parenting time.
 The reality is that with each issue litigated before a judge, one side may ultimately be dissatisfied with that decision, but where do they go from there?
-Whatever your circumstances may be, the Denver family law appeals attorneys at Plog & Stein are available to review your case for judicial error and to file an appeal on your behalf.
+Whatever your circumstances may be, the Denver family law attorneys at Plog & Stein, P.C. are available to review your case for judicial error and to file an appeal on your behalf.
 We also defend against appeals brought by the other party.
-Having an an attorney with a firm grasp of both the law and appellate court standards and procedures is imperative when it comes time to make decisions regarding appealing your case.
+Having an attorney with a firm grasp of both the law and appellate court standards and procedures is imperative when it comes time to make decisions regarding appealing your case.

 At Plog & Stein, we offer experienced representation and insights related to:

 - Petitions for District Court Review

 - Appellate Court Deadlines and Procedures